peteamiri/Tutorials/Security/Cryptography/Readme.md

 One round (out of 8.5) of the IDEA cipher, used in most versions of PGP and OpenPGP compatible software for time-efficient encryption of messages
 Symmetric key ciphers are implemented as either block ciphers or stream ciphers.
 A block cipher enciphers input in blocks of plaintext as opposed to individual characters, the input form used by a stream cipher.

 The Data Encryption Standard (DES) and the Advanced Encryption Standard (AES) are block cipher designs that have been designated cryptography standards by the US government (though DES's designation was finally withdrawn after the AES was adopted).[28]
 Despite its deprecation as an official standard, DES (especially its still-approved and much more secure triple-DES variant) remains quite popular; it is used across a wide range of applications, from ATM encryption[29] to e-mail privacy[30] and secure remote access.[31]
 Many other block ciphers have been designed and released, with considerable variation in quality.
-Many, even some designed by capable practitioners, have been thoroughly broken, such as FEAL.[4][32]
+Many, even some designed by capable practitioners, have been thoroughly broken, such as FEAL.

 Stream ciphers, in contrast to the 'block' type, create an arbitrarily long stream of key material, which is combined with the plaintext bit-by-bit or character-by-character, somewhat like the one-time pad.
 In a stream cipher, the output stream is created based on a hidden internal state that changes as the cipher operates.
 That internal state is initially set up using the secret key material.
 RC4 is a widely used stream cipher; see Category:Stream ciphers.[4]
 Block ciphers can be used as stream ciphers; see Block cipher modes of operation.